Hainewalde: History

-Hainewalde was first documentary mentioned in 1272.
-It is believed that the name is derived from the founder one founder called "Hener", "Heno", "Hening" or "Heinrich".
+Hainewalde was first documented in 1272.
+It is believed that the name is derived from the founder, a man named "Hener", "Heno", "Hening" or "Heinrich".

-Settlers of the German feudal east-expansion established Hainewalde as a so-called "Waldhufendorf", by stubbing the forest along the river Mandau.
+Settlers of the German feudal eastward-expansion established Hainewalde as a so-called "Waldhufendorf" by stubbing the forest along the river Mandau.

-In 1392 the today's old castle, in these times gate lodge, was built as manor.
+In 1392 the Old Castle, formerly the gate lodge, was built as a manor.

-By the treaty of Prague (1636) Upper Lusatia, and therefore Hainewalde, came under the power of Saxony, which resulted constraints on independence and the freedom of religion.
+Saxony took control of Upper Lusatia, and therefore Hainewalde, after the treaty of Prague (1636) which resulted in the restriction of the personal and religious freedoms of the residents.

-This brought some Bohemian exule around 1650, which increased the local population.
+Around 1650, the local population saw a noticeable increase from Bohemian exiles and refugees.

 From 1749 to 1753, a new castle was built by the Prussian chamberlain von Canitz.

-Till 1927 Hainewalde was the residence of the old Saxon noble family Kanitz-Kyaw.
-As a result of the excessive debts of the nobleman, the castle, its ground and forest were sold on 12 March 1927.
+Hainewalde was the residence of the old Saxon noble family Kanitz-Kyaw until 1927 when the castle, its ground, and forest were sold on 12 March 1927 due to excessive debts of the family.

 Since 1928, the castle was under the authority of the neighbouring community of Großschönau.
 On 26 March 1933, it was occupied by the Nazi-German stormtroopers from Dresden, which set up a provisional concentration camp for political prisoners.
 The first prisoners arrived on 28 March 1933.
 On 10 August 1933, the KZ Hainewalde was closed and served as "Wehrertüchtigungslager" until the end of World War II.
 Until 1972, it was primarily used as residential house and remained empty since that.
 A private association founded in 2000 is now working on its preservation.